Killarboy/Banner/README.md

 $ python2 Baner.Py

-Then type your name and
+Then type your name

-type exit then open the termux after 10 seconds.
+Remove banner type this command

+$ Remove.sh